islandproblem/islandproblem/essay.md

 Compute governance might slow the race to the "ocean" — but it doesn't stop it.

-Further, by concentrating development into a few large companies and countries, it can reduce the diversity of safety approaches — without even stopping the competitive dynamics that were trying to stop.
+Further, by concentrating development into a few large companies and countries, it can reduce the diversity of safety approaches — without even stopping the competitive dynamics that we were trying to stop.
+These few companies and countries will continue to race each other.

 As for our "hammer" of hidden bioweapon labs, this again relies on whether AGI can run on the hardware that's already out there.
 Even if it takes whole datacenters and thousands of GPUs to *train* these models initially, it only takes a few top-grade GPUs to actually *run* the models locally.
 If this trend continues, then we may already have millions of GPUs that can run these future AGI models, even if it takes a rack of several of them.